 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 20.
-The City shall provide Housing Choice Vouchers to approximately 11,000 Sacramento households in the City and County in order to continue to provide housing options to very low- and extremely low-income residents.
+The City shall provide Housing Choice Vouchers to approximately 11,000 Sacramento households in the City and County in order to continue to provide housing options to very lowand extremely low-income residents.
 Provide approximately 11,000 vouchers.
-Responsible Department: SHRA Ongoing SHRA, in its role as the Housing Authority for both the City and County of Sacramento, administers approximately 11,000 Housing Choice Vouchers.
-Housing Choice Vouchers cover the portion of fair market rent above the tenant's share, which is set at approximately 30% of their income.
-The average household income for the Housing Choice Vouchers is \$15,277.
-In 2009, SHRA maintained a 98.8% lease up of available vouchers and used 99.5% of the available funding.
+Responsible Department: SHRA Ongoing SHRA, in its role as the Housing Authority for both the City and County of Sacramento, administers approximately 11,500 Housing Choice Vouchers.
+Housing Choice Vouchers cover the portion of fair market rent above the tenant's share which is set at approximately 30% of their income.
+The average household income for the Housing Choice Vouchers is \$14,413.
+In 2010, SHRA maintained a 99.33% lease up of available vouchers and used 109.79% of the available funding.
 21. With the support of SHRA, the Human Rights/Fair Housing Commission will conduct annual fair housing audits to track compliance, enforce fair housing law, and help to eliminate housing discrimination.
 Conduct one fair housing audit each year.
 Responsible Department: Human Rights/Fair Housing Commission; SHRA Ongoing SHRA supports the Human Rights/Fair Housing Commission with annual CDBG funding.
 The Human Rights/Fair Housing Commission provides direct assistance to persons who have faced housing or other forms of discrimination and refers those complaints either to legal aid centers or to the federal Housing and Urban Development or to the state Department of Fair Employment and Housing.
 City and SHRA staff provide referrals to the Human Rights/Fair Housing Commission to persons who have fair housing questions or concerns.
-In 2009 Human Rights/Fair Housing Commission conducted 114 audits.
+In 2010 Human Rights/Fair Housing Commission conducted 169 audits.
 22. Prepare a new Analysis of Impediments to Fair Housing Choice (AI) in order to assess the City's efforts at reducing housing discrimination and enforcing fair housing laws.
 Prepare a new Analysis of Impediments to Fair Housing Choice (AI).
-Responsible Department: SHRA 2009 The Community Development Block Grant (CDBG) department of SHRA has prepared a new Analysis of Impediments to Fair Housing Choice in 2009.
-CDBG will be adopting the new Analysis of Impediments in 2010.
-CDBG will submit with the 2011 Action Plan a new Analysis of Impediments to Fair Housing Choice to HUD.
+Responsible Department: SHRA 2009 The Community Development Block Grant (CDBG) department of SHRA will be preparing a new Analysis of Impediments to Fair Housing Choice in 2009.
+CDBG released a Request for Proposals in March 2009 and plan to contract in April 2009.
+CDBG will submit with the 2012 Action Plan a new Analysis of Impediments to Fair Housing Choice to HUD.

 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 23.
 The City shall develop a report that will examine indicators of economic and social balance and evaluate housing needs.
 Housing needs would include those of different ethnic groups and cultures.
 The report would also analyze the production and investment in housing from the neighborhood to the regional level.
 Assist the City in better identifying, understanding, and responding to economic, social, and housing needs and setting priorities for the use of funds to meet those needs.
-Responsible Department: SHRA (primary); Planning 2009 SHRA staff presented an Inclusionary Housing Workshop to the City Council on February 10, 2009.
-That presentation contained some of the information that will be included in this report, including poverty rates, homeownership rates, and home prices in each of the City's community plan areas, as well as affordable housing production in each of these areas.
-The information already presented will be combined with additional indicators later in 2010 to produce this report.
+Responsible Department: SHRA (primary); Community Development 2009 Due to the limitation of available funding sources to pay for staff, SHRA has no immediate plans to develop this report.
 24. The City shall provide for fair-housing information in appropriate public locations and disseminate such information in different languages.
 Educate the public and developers about fair housing requirements and reduce housing discrimination.
-Responsible Department: Development; SHRA Ongoing SHRA intends to update their website to educate the public and developers about fair housing requirements.
+Responsible Department: Development; SHRA Ongoing SHRA will provide periodic updates to their website to educate the public and developers about fair housing requirements.